-7 WONDERFUL THINGS TO DO IN TAXCO, MEXICO
+7 FUN THINGS TO DO IN TAXCO, MEXICO

-Taxco, Mexico is a charming town in the state of Guerrero about three hours southwest from Mexico City.
-It’s most famous for being Mexico’s silver capital and for its narrow cobblestone streets, whitewashed buildings, steep hills, and the ubiquitous vintage VW beetles.
+Taxco, Mexico is a charming town in the state of Guerrero about three hours southwest of Mexico City.
+It’s most famous for being Mexico’s silver capital and for its narrow cobblestone streets, whitewashed buildings, steep hills, and vintage VW beetles.

-Being slow travelers we took our time staying for several days wandering around, but if you’re short on time Taxco makes a great day trip to escape from the hustle and bustle of Mexico City.
+Being slow travelers we took our time staying for several days wandering around, but if you’re short on time Taxco makes a great day trip from Acapulco or Mexico City.

 Looking back, Taxco is one of our favorite pueblo mágicos.
 For being so little, it really has a lot to offer.
 We hope the list below helps you make the most of your time there!

 The plaza is named after José de la Borda, a wealthy Spaniard who made a fortune as the owner of Taxco silver mines.
-He ordered the Santa Prisca Church to be built between 1751 and 1758 and nearly went bankrupt in the process.
+Evidently, he ordered the Santa Prisca Church to be built between 1751 and 1758 and nearly went bankrupt in the process.

 It was constructed in a baroque style and ironically, in a town famous for silver, its interior is covered in gold leaf.
 The Santa Prisca church stood for nearly 50 years as the tallest building in Mexico.
-It’s best viewed and photographed at sunset when the warm light illuminates the pink sandstone.
+It’s best to view and photograph it at sunset when the warm light illuminates the pink sandstone.

-Perched high above Taxco on a hill this statue of Jesus may not compare to Christ the Redeemer in Rio de Janeiro but it still comes with a nice panoramic view.
-This is one of the best places to watch the sunset.
+Perched high above Taxco on a hill this statue of Jesus may not compare to Christ the Redeemer in Rio de Janeiro, but it still comes with a nice panoramic view.
+This is one of the best places in town to watch the sunset!

-The statue seems to be getting a little old and has now lost a hand but it’s still worth a visit for the view.
 You can walk up if you’re looking for a strenuous two-hour hike.
-Otherwise, it’s 50 pesos for a hair raising ride in a VW beetle taxi.
+Otherwise, it’s 50 pesos for a hair-raising ride in a VW beetle taxi.

 3. Parque Nacional Grutas de Cacahuamilpa

-To get there you’ll catch a bus from the Estrella de Oro station in Taxco.
-Look for the bus company Flecha Roja.
+You can reach it by driving yourself or catching a bus from the Estrella de Oro station in Taxco.
+If going by bus, look for the company called Flecha Roja.
 The 20-minute ride will cost you 42 pesos per person and you’ll get off at Crucero de Grutas.
-From there you’ll take another taxi for 15 pesos to the entrance.
+After that, you’ll take another taxi for 15 pesos to the entrance.

 4. Pozas Azules de Atzala

 There are six open pools, with depths between 1-11 meters (3-36ft).
-The water is frigid, but once you start swimming you’ll warm-up, if not your body becomes numb so you can’t tell the difference anyway.
+Thus, the water is frigid, but once you start swimming you’ll warm up, if not your body becomes numb so you can’t tell the difference anyway.

 The best part about the place other than the amazing natural beauty?
 There are several cliff jumps!
 If you’re not sure where to jump just ask a local.
 It’s so fun to test your nerves!
 Just be safe and know your limits.

-Remember not to wear sunscreen or bug spray before entering the pools to avoid contaminating it.
-Pozas Azules is run by the local community and they do a great job of maintaining it.
-It’s rather quiet for now, but we can totally see it blowing up someday.
+The first thing to remember is to not wear sunscreen or bug spray before entering the pools to avoid contaminating it.
+Pozas Azules is in control of the local community and they do a great job maintaining it.
+Even though it’s rather quiet for now, we can totally see it blowing up someday.

 The cost of the teleférico is 95 pesos roundtrip and 65 pesos one way.
 We suggest taking the cable car up to the top and then getting a taxi back to the main plaza or your accommodation to save time and money.